ubc-stat-grad/ubc-stat-grad.github.io/prospective-students.markdown

 # Prospective students

-From current UBC graduate students to future UBC graduate students.
+From current to future UBC statistics graduate students.

 ## About the department